Magnitus-/DockerFiles/chrome/README.md

 - Change the $HOME/.config/google-chrome directory in the volumes to reflect where you want the rest of your Chrome data (bookmarks & al.) to go
 - Change the mem_limit and cpuset settings to reflect the amount of memory and CPU cores you wish the Chrome container to use

-2) Run docker-compose up to launch Chrome
+2) Run 'docker-compose up' to launch Chrome

-3) Run docker-compose rm to cleanup your environment when done
+3) Run 'docker-compose rm' to cleanup your environment when done